Rag-lag/babyGPT/README.md

 To train the model and generate text:

-1. Ensure the `input.txt` file containing Shakespeare's text is in the same directory
+1. Ensure the `input.txt` file containing Shakespeare's text is in the dataset directory
 2. Run the script:

 ```bash